 Customers want instant answers - 77% expect immediate interaction when contacting a company.
 And great service pays off, with 88% saying it directly impacts future purchases.
-Many are turning to Slack and Atlassian Assist (formerly known as Halp) to meet these demands.
-Slack facilitates real-time communication.
-Atlassian Assist organizes interactions into support tickets.
+Many are turning to the Slack Atlassian integration using Atlassian Assist (formerly known as Halp) to meet these demands.
+While Slack facilitates real-time communication, the Atlassian Assist app organizes interactions into support tickets.
 Together, they promise faster, more effective customer service.
-The integration bridges the gap between businesses and their customers.

 While this pairing has proven successful, can we still count on it to deliver the same results today, given Atlassian’s announcement of Halp’s acquisition?
 Though the fundamentals remain strong, changing times introduce new variables.
 In this article, we discuss the transition from Halp to Atlassian Assist, analyze the strengths and limitations of Halp as a Slack integration, and present alternatives.
 So, without any further ado, let’s dive right in.